TwistedCircuits/make-a-hacking-distro/README.md

 Recon tools installed NMAP, SQLMap, OpenVAS.
 Exploitation tools installed Burpsuite, Metasploit Framework.

 (Sorry this script is a work in progress.
-Please forgive me for not having it done yet.)
+Please forgive me for not having it done yet.
+I will try and finish it this year if possible.)